csc-training/csc-env-eff/slides/04_modules.md

    - `module avail`: Modules available at the moment (due to depencies - hides modules that can't be loaded atm)
    - `module spider name`: Search for an application in the list of all existing modules
    - `module spider name/version`: Gives information on how to load the module (prerequisites etc).
+- If you try to load a module that is not available, you will get an error message saying so

 # Various kinds of modules